CARAMIREZHER/theme-academic-cv/content/post/getting-started/index.md

 ---
-title: Le fil invisible entre mortalité maternelle et unions précoces (2)
+title: Analyse des causes de décès chez les femmes entre 10 et 19 ans
-subtitle: Analyse des causes de décès chez les femmes entre 10 et 19 ans
+subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.

 # Summary for listings and search engines
 summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.